Dental ImplantsAn Overview

 Dental implants are a state-of-the-art option that provides a permanent solution for missing teeth.
 Since 1989, Dr. Finlay has restored hundreds of smiles with dental implants at his Annapolis dental office.

 The most important component of Dr. Finlay’s approach is treatment planning.
 Before any work is done, Dr. Finlay completes a comprehensive exam and uses 2-D and 3-D imaging to design the perfect set of restorations.
 Replacing teeth is a collaborative process.
-Dr. Finlay & Associates work closely with a select team of leading oral surgeons throughout Annapolis and Baltimore.
+Dr. Finlay & Associates works closely with a select team of leading oral surgeons throughout Annapolis and Baltimore.

 What is a Dental Implant?